 There are over 100 national parks in Thailand covering one-fifth of the country, some of which still have tigers and elephants roaming free.
-From the jungle-covered mountains in the north to the marine parks in the south, below are seven beautiful national parks I have visited followed by three famous parks yet for me to explore.
+From the jungle-covered mountains in the north to the marine parks in the south, below are 10 of the most beautiful national parks the country has to offer.

 Nakhon Si Thammarat, which is the largest province in southern Thailand, boasts quite a few national parks and waterfalls.
 Previously we have visited Tha Phae Waterfall, and last we stopped by at Yong Waterfall – a 10 minutes drive away from the town of Thung Song.